dylanjones96/sliders-and-voila/README.md

 # Using Voilà to render interactive slider plots

 ## Notes on implementation
-This repository was copied from https://github.com/binder-examples/voila.
+- This repository was copied from https://github.com/binder-examples/voila.
 The index.ipynb notebook was used as a template.
+- Currently, every time a slider value is changed the instance of the figure window is cleared, a new figure is created, then the new bands are drawn.
+It would probaly be more efficient to link the update function to the lines belonging to the figure object, but I couldn't get that to work (although honestly I didn't try that hard).
+- Also, Matplotlib is used to draw the figures.
+The main drawback here is that Matplotlib figures are not types of ipython widgets.
+I _think_ this can make their integration with other ipython widgets tricky, especially when it comes to scaling/resizing.
+There exist potential alternatives that seem to have higher resolution and look 'cleaner'.
+These are
+   - bqplot
+   - ipympl (using %matplotlib widget magic command to turn matplotib figure into interactive one).

 ## Build a conda environment and launch jupyter-lab